Orange County Probate Lawyer

 The typical hierarchy is that all probate assets go to your surviving spouse; or if you do not have a surviving spouse, then all probate assets are split equally among your children; and so on following the branches of your family tree.

 Where it gets tricky is if you have any “blended family” scenarios.
 Things can get complicated quickly when you rely on state law alone instead of doing your own planning upfront.

 The length of time of a probate will depend on several factors.
 It usually takes a minimum of 12 months and can take up to two years or even longer for complex cases.

 How much does Probate Cost?

 The Personal Representative (i.e. Executor or Administrator) is also entitled to the statutory fee for their services.
 The California Probate court can order additional fees for more complicated cases or extraordinary services.
 There are also court costs and filing fees, document certification and recording fees, and property appraisal fees.

 Too many lawyers only “dabble” in probate or trusts.
-Don’t choose a lawyer who does probate as a sideline because these lawyers often blunder causing real problems for their client and their cases often take longer than those handled by experienced probate lawyers.
+Don’t choose a lawyer who does probate “on the side” because these lawyers often blunder causing real problems for their client and their cases often take longer than those handled by experienced probate lawyers.

-Just because a particular attorney prepared the Will, this does not mean that attorney must handle the probate, nor are they necessarily the right person for the job.
+Just because a particular attorney prepared the will, does not mean that attorney must handle the probate, nor are they necessarily the right person for the job.
 You need to be comfortable with the attorney and confident that they are the right attorney for you.